James E. Hall: Career

-In 1991 the University of Chattanooga Foundation reports, Hall "received a phone call from an old friend, Bill Clinton.
-Jim had known Clinton since the late 1960s due to their involvement with the College Young Democrats."
+In 1991, the University of Chattanooga Foundation reports, Hall "received a phone call from an old friend, Bill Clinton.
+Hall had known Clinton since the late 1960s due to their involvement with the College Young Democrats."
 Clinton asked Hall to run his presidential campaign in Tennessee.
 Hall agreed and took a leave of absence from the State Planning Office to run the campaign.
 Hall and his wife Annie served as delegates to the 1992 Democratic National Convention in New York City.

 Upon Clinton's election in 1992, U.S. Senator Al Gore, Jr. resigned to serve as Vice President of the United States and Harlan Mathews was appointed to complete Senator Gore's term representing Tennessee in the U.S. Senate.
 Hall took a temporary leave of absence from the Tennessee State Planning Office to serve as Matthews's Chief of staff in 1993, acknowledging that his departure from state government might be permanent if he was offered a position in Clinton's administration.
 That offer came in February 1993, when he was nominated by President Bill Clinton to serve as a member and later as chairman of the National Transportation Safety Board (NTSB), appointments that were later confirmed by the U.S. Senate.
 Hall served for over seven years, notifying President Clinton of his intent to resign in January 2001.
 Upon leaving NTSB, among other accolades, Hall was awarded an honorary degree, Doctor of Public Service, by George Washington University.

 After his tenure at the NTSB, Hall founded a consulting firm, Hall & Associates, LLC, in 2001.
 Since then, he has continued his interest in transportation safety, appearing as a guest speaker on transportation safety and security issues on MSNBC, NBC’s Today show, CBS, ABC, NPR, and other national and international news networks.
 In 2014, Hall appeared on several networks to provide insights and commentary on Malaysia Airlines Flight 17, which was shot down in eastern Ukraine by Russian forces and accidents involving the redesigned Boeing 737 MAX.

 Hall is a former member of the Board of Trustees at the University of Tennessee having been appointed by Governor Phil Bredesen.
 He also served on the Board of the University of Chattanooga Foundation.
 He served as Chairman of the Enterprise Center in Chattanooga for eight years, a board member of U.S. Xpress Enterprises, a member of the External Advisory Board of BP America PLC, and on the National Academy of Engineering’s Committee on Combating Terrorism and the Aviation Institute Advisory Board at George Washington University.

 He currently serves as chair of the Chattanooga Metropolitan Airport Authority.
 He is also a member of the national board of the Center for Alcohol Policy.